yulmanperez/yulmanperez.github.io/_pages/about.md

 ---
 Welcome — I’m an engineer advancing technologies for the future of energy.

-My PhD research focused on developing multi-scale X-ray CT imaging workflows to better understand rock heterogeneity and mass-transfer processes.
+My PhD research focused on developing multi-scale x-ray CT imaging workflows to better understand rock heterogeneity and mass-transfer processes.
 Along the way, I’ve applied these skills across the energy industry through projects in areas such as:

 - Offshore Oil & Gas: Deepwater operations in the Gulf of Mexico with Shell.
 - Carbon Management: CCS site assessments in Alberta, Canada.